ratchek/ratchek.github.io/README.txt

 responsive, and kitted out with all the usual pre-styled elements you'd expect.
 Hope you dig it :)

-Ddemo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)